Estimated reading time: 6 minutes

 This is true in business as well as churches.

-Having a well-defined vision, mission, and values statement sets the direction for any organization, and developing a strategic plan to map out the steps to get there is how a vision is achieved.
+A well-defined vision, mission, and values statement set the direction for any organization, and achieving a vision requires developing a strategic plan to map out the steps to get there.

-People are drawn to a compelling mission and vision and get excited about being a part of an organization that is making a difference!
+People are drawn to compelling missions and visions and get excited about being part of an organization that makes a difference!

-It is exciting when a church member can share stories of the early days and celebrate the journey of how the church matured, developed, and grew.
+It is exciting when a church member can share stories of the early days and celebrate how the church matured, developed, and grew.

 2. Create an Inviting Atmosphere